"Supporting Literacy for Anyone Who Wants To Read And Learn"

 Irwin began going around to yard sales buying books and accepting book donations that he was offered, and started accumulating an inventory.
 First, he filled up his own garage and then cajoled neighbors into letting him use some of their garage space.
 He worked out of garages for six years, expanding his book giving from jails to schools to homeless shelters.
 In 1998 he was offered the current warehouse space by the late Jack Grace who until then had been offering Irwin space in several garages he owned.
 As for the prisoners, The Bookman now donates more than a quarter of a million paperback books each year to detention centers, jails, and prisons throughout Southern California.

-Once a week The Bookman drops off 1-3,000 free used books at the bookstore at San Diego City College where passers-by eagerly pick them up, and another 150 books to the AlphaProject's Neil Good Center.
-We reach out to more than 350 groups and give away more than half a million Items every year to groups as disparate as San Diego Botanic Garden, the Nice Guys Christmas Party, Franklin Elementary School in San Diego to restock their new library after it was vandalized the weekend before opening, the Friends of the Temecula Library, New Haven School, and the Immigration and Customs Enforcement juvenile detention facility in San Diego County.
-The Bookman is also the primary supplier of reading material to the incarcerated population of San Diego County.
-In addition, In 2005, The Bookman donated 30,000 books to Gulf Coast states to restock libraries destroyed during Hurricane Katrina.
+Once a week The Bookman has a successor charity drop off 1-3,000 free used books at the bookstore at San Diego City College where passers-by eagerly pick them up, and another 150 books to the AlphaProject's Neil Good Center.
+In addition, in 2005, The Bookman donated 30,000 books to Gulf Coast states to restock libraries destroyed during Hurricane Katrina.
 The Bookman also supports the Birthday Book Foundation, a group dedicated to building reading libraries in school classrooms, and Rolling Readers the group whose 300+ volunteers read to school children.
 We have also donated books to Books for Treats, a group dedicated to distributing books at Hallowe'en instead of candy, and to Pazzaz, a group that encourages reading in San Diego's disadvantaged communities.
 On the international front The Bookman has helped rebuild the library in Kabul after the fall of the Taliban, shipped nursing reference books to the Hue Medical School in Vietnam, donated more than 2,000 books to the American Intercon Institute, a K-12 English language school in Phnom Penh, Cambodia, given 15,000 books to the Francis Papica Foundation for delivery to Paranaque, Philippines, 12,000 books to Nigeria, both directly and through the World Outreach Church and Rotary International, 35,000 books to Ghana, 5,000 to Sierra Leone, and smaller amounts to Nicaragua and Kenya, and in six donations more than 100,000 books to a variety of schools in the Philippines.
-Our current project is "A Million Books for Africa", a program dedicated to providing this quantity of books by the end of 2012.
-While The Bookman supplies these books, other agencies take responsibilty for packing and shipping.